The latest information

 Dear guests, here you will find the most important information about the current situation in Mecklenburg-Vorpommern, crucial questions and answers, and contact addresses.

 The federal government, together with the state governments, has decided on comprehensive and nationwide protective measures to contain the corona pandemic, which will also apply to Mecklenburg-Vorpommern from November 02, 2020 until presumably March 07, 2021*.

 You can find the current regulation here (German only).

 New restrictions from November 02, 2020 onwards:

 Personal contacts must be reduced.
-Private meetings both in public and indoors are only permitted with members of your own household and another person who does not live in your own household.
+Private meetings both in public and indoors are only permitted with members of your own household and one other person (who does not live in your own household).
 Children up to the age of 12 years are not included.

 Travel to Mecklenburg-Vorpommern: